melloddy/performance_evaluation/README.md

 3. For each of the models, extract the contents of the MP PH2 tarballs and ensure these are easily accessible for step 2 (the perf evaluation)

-4. Identify and locate the optimal *SP* models for the CLS/REG/HYB/CLSAUX models (the best HP combination (it was used on the platform))
+4. Identify and locate the optimal *SP* models for the CLS/REG/HYB/CLSAUX models (from the Model fusion analysis)

 ### Step 2.
 Run the performance evaluation code